 Other Drivers: Garbage trucks also frequently collide with other vehicles along their routes.
-Cars, SUVs, buses, and trucks may crash with WCVs due to poor road conditions, unexpected stopping, and tailgating.
+Cars, SUVs, buses, and trucks may crash with garbage trucks due to poor road conditions, unexpected stopping, and tailgating.

-Bicyclists and Pedestrians: Because bicyclists and pedestrians are smaller and lower to the ground than motor-vehicles, they may be hit by garbage truck drivers who do not see them.
+Bicyclists and Pedestrians: Because bicyclists and pedestrians are smaller and lower to the ground than motor vehicles, they may be hit by garbage truck drivers who do not see them.
 This is especially a problem when bikers and pedestrians are standing directly behind a garbage truck in its blind spots.
-There have also been many incidents in Pennsylvania wherein a garbage truck collided with a home or commercial building, injuring people in the vicinity.

 Sanitation Workers Injured in Garbage Truck Accidents

 Sanitation and waste collection is a very dangerous job.
 If you were injured on the job as a driver or passenger in a garbage truck crash, you have the right to seek compensation for your medical bills and lost wages.
 Report the injury to your employer right away.
 If your employer or their workers’ compensation insurer denies your claim, contact a lawyer at Munley Law Personal Injury Attorneys.
 Denials are not uncommon, and we can help you take the necessary steps to obtain the compensation you are due.